Skip to main content

 There was one important limitation from the start: the master bedroom bathroom was not accessible during this visit, because the occupant was out of the country and the room was locked.
 We made sure the homeowner understood that we could thoroughly check the rest of the home, but we would still need a follow-up visit to completely rule out problems in that bathroom.

-Inspection and Diagnosis: How We Tracked Down the Hidden Water Loss
+How Adalberto H. Tracked Down the Hidden Water Loss at This Tampa, FL 33624 Home

 When we’re called for a high water bill in Tampa or anywhere in Tampa Bay, we follow a logical, step-by-step process.
 We don’t guess, we verify.